This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 6. Join a Boat Tour

-This is the reason why the small island attracts many snorkelling lovers alongside regular beach-goers, such as ourselves.
+This is the reason why the small island attracts many snorkelling lovers alongside regular beach-goers.

-All along the boat tour, one can observe various species of birds, especially eagles, as well as admire the incredible flora of the area.
+All along the boat tour, you can observe various species of birds, especially eagles, as well as admire the incredible flora of the area.

 This photo shows Kunchikumban Aru Lagoon.
 More specifically, a couple of trees near the water.
 It is a cloudy afternoon.